 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).
+Laura Sanchez: Our protocol can map small molecule chemical communication between cells and tissues and we have specifically applied this to explore small molecules in ovarian cancer metastasis.

 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Laura Sanchez: The main advantage of our technique is the ability to measure small molecules in a label free manner while maintaining the spatial integrity of the cells and tissues in 2D.

 OPTIONAL Interview Statements: (Said by you on camera) - All interview statements may be edited for length and clarity.